lazykern/virtualschool-auto-answer/README.md

-# Please don't read the code 😟
+# This project is deprecated

 This project has a lot of childish gibberish Python syntax.
 I'm afraid that you might puke seeing my code.
 Make sure to have a trash can beside you.